mcooper7649/CSS-TINDOG/README.md

 2. on Desktop we want 6 col per row
 3. on Tablet we want 4 col per row
 4. on Mobile we want 1 col per row.
+5. Add bg color to "Title" section
+6. Make navbar color lighter
+7. Use bootstrap grid system to have the title and buttons take up 50% width left on desktop.
+8. Image of the phone take up 50% width on the right on desktop.
+9. On tablet and mobile we want to take up 100% the width.
+10. Embed Google Fonts: Ubuntu and Monsterrat